What to do with your unwanted Christmas gifts

 - Did someone say re-gift?!

-What is a secret between friends, eh?
-Sometimes you receive something that's not very 'you' but your best mate might love it!
-If you keep it in good condition there is no stopping you from giving it to someone for their birthday.
+What's a secret between friends, eh?
+Sometimes you receive something that's not very 'you', but your best mate might love it!
+If you keep it in good condition there's nothing stopping you from giving it to someone for their birthday.